Banjarese

 - Mental Health Views

-- Mental health is traditionally viewed through a spiritual lens, with religious leaders playing a key role in providing support.
+- Mental health is often perceived through a spiritual lens, with traditional healers playing a role alongside medical professionals.

 - Traditional Healers